 Chemical Facts and Information

 A chemical is any substance with a defined composition.
-Chemicals can be naturally occurring in nature or manufactured.
-Chemicals can also produce odors, but smelling an odor does not indicate how much exposure you have.
+Chemicals can be naturally occurring or manufactured.
+Some chemicals can produce odors while others may not.
 Some chemicals are toxic and can cause health effects under certain conditions.
 Reducing your exposure to chemicals can lower the risk of health effects.

-The New York State Department of Health is conducting exposure and health projects that look at exposure to chemicals, such as per- and polyfluoroalkyl substances (PFAS), metals, and many other environmental contaminants, and related health outcomes.
+The New York State Department of Health is conducting exposure and health projects that explore health effects associated with contact with chemicals, such as per- and polyfluoroalkyl substances (PFAS), metals, and other environmental contaminants.

 Health Effects of Chemicals